SkylineCommunications/dataminer-docs-connectors/connector/doc/FOR-A_DSK-400.md

 ## How to use

 The **General** page displays Superimpose statuses for all of 4 Superimpose values.
-The user can easily configure and read the Superimpose Status, Transition Rate, Clip and Gain values for each Superimpose.
+You can configure and read the Superimpose Status, Transition Rate, Clip, and Gain values for each Superimpose.